prolific-idea/Code-Off/code_off-8/README.md

 You're bomberman.
 You're given a block of walls and bombs.
 You need to determine the destroyed walls after the explosion occurs.

 ##Challenge
 The radius of walls destroyed by a bomb is specified by the number on the bomb.
-Each bomb explodes verically and horizontally, but never diagonally.
+Each bomb explodes vertically and horizontally, but never diagonally.
 If a bomb is adjacent to another bomb (vertically, horizontally, or diagonally) it's radius increases by 1 for each adjacent bomb.
 Determine the outcome of the explosion by marking destroyed walls and bombs with *.

 ##Legend